abufadda01/ninja-api/study.md

+npm i -g @nestjs/cli@latest  --> to download nest js globally nest new project-name  --> to create new nestjs project

 MODULES
 app module act as the root of our application its as the container of all other app modules as the starting point (dependency tree)